interledger-deprecated/ilp-plugin-payment-channel-framework/README.md

 ## Usage in ILP Kit

+The Payment Channel Framework can be used directly (without a payment channel module) to act as an "asymmetric" trustline.
+In this case, only one party maintains and determines the balance.
+This is effectively a ledger with a single accountholder, or a trustline in which the accountholder trusts the ledger maintainer implicitly.

 This section explains how to use `ilp-plugin-payment-channel-framework` for an asymetric trustline in [ILP Kit](https://github.com/interledgerjs/ilp-kit/).

 To setup an asymetric trustline server, add the following to ILP Kit's configuration file (Note that all of the following configuration should go into a single line in your config file):

 ```
 CONNECTOR_LEDGERS={